brokenhandsio/SteamPress/README.md

 let longSnippet = post.longSnippet()
 ```

-# Leaf Markdown
+# Markdown Provider

-LeafMarkdown allows you to render markdown as HTML in your Leaf files.
+The Markdown Provider allows you to render markdown as HTML in your Leaf files.
 To use, just simply use:

 ```
 #markdown(myObject.markdownContent)
 ```

 This will convert the `Node` object `myObject`'s `markdownContent` to HTML (you pass in `myObject` as a parameter to your Leaf view).
-It uses CommonMark under the hood, but for more details, see the [LeafMarkdown repo](https://github.com/brokenhandsio/LeafMarkdown).
+It uses CommonMark under the hood, but for more details, see the [Markdown Provider repo](https://github.com/vapor-community/markdown-provider).

 # API